-USDA loans are 0% down payment mortgage options available for low- to moderate-income families.
-To qualify, you must find a property in a USDA-eligible rural or suburban area, and your total household cannot make more than the local USDA income limit.
+USDA loans are 0% down payment mortgages available for low- to moderate-income families.
+To qualify, you must find a property in a USDA-eligible rural or suburban area, and your total household income cannot exceed the local USDA income limit.

 *If a household exceeds 8 members, each additional member receives 8% of the 4-person income limit for their area towards the total.

 Higher income limits apply in areas with higher costs of living.
-For example, a homebuyer applying for a USDA loan in Santa Rosa, California could not have a combined total household income greater than $151,000 in a household of 1-4 or $199,300 in a household of 5-8.
+For example, a homebuyer applying for a USDA loan in Yakima, Washington, cannot have a combined household income greater than $124,800 for a household size of 1-4 people or $164,750 for a household size of 5-8.

 Lenders will first check the income limit in the area for which you're applying.
 They will determine whether or not the area is eligible for USDA financing, and then they will check the income limit.